PerspicaciousGuy/GymPlanner/README.md

 ---

 ### 🧬 Built with AI
-This application was architected and developed with the assistance of **Advanced Agentic AI**.
-Every component, design decision, and logic flow was refined through a collaborative pair-programming process between the human creator and AI agents, demonstrating the capabilities of modern machine-assisted software development.
+This app was built with the help of Ai, the ideas were taken from multiple apps and merged into a single app.
+The logger feature was developed by me personally for advance logging instead of simple logging like all other apps.

 ---